mike-ology/Degraded-Global-Figures/README.md

 ## Local Element sizing and spacing

 - Local Element Size - This adjusts the size of the local elements in pixels and, consequently, the size of the overall global figure.
 You may want to change this value based on your setup.
 - Gap - This adjusts the size of the gap between local elements in pixels.
 A value of 1 creates a thin outline around each local element, similar to the stimuli used by the original authors of this task, Huberle & Karnath (2012).
 A value of 0 will remove the outline, whilst values larger than 1 will make it thicker, distance local elements in the process.
 This parameter also affects the size of the overall global figure.
+The 'gap' between local elements is the same colour as the background; neutral gray (RGG: 128, 128, 128).

 ## Logfile save behaviour